ianwild/qsl/doc/implementation.md

 Other than a few immediate objects (15-bit integers and 8-bit characters), every user-created object is represented by a "header", big enough to contain a flag byte and two "object indices".
-With only a couple of kilobytes to play with, were not going to get many distinct objects, so a 16-bit object index is more than wide enough.
+With only a couple of kilobytes to play with, we're not going to get many distinct objects, so a 16-bit object index is more than wide enough.
 That makes each header 5 bytes.
 Headers are allocated from the top of memory, working downwards.
 (The first few object indices are reserved for built-in objects, resident in flash.
-RAM-resident object headers are numbered contiguously with the built-in objects.)
+RAM-resident object headers are numbered consecutively with the built-in objects.)

 Some objects, notably strings and arrays, need a header and a variable-length "body".
 The bodies are allocated from "string space"